Guest Managing Editor: Amy J.V. Riches

 Editor: Amy J.V.
 Riches

-Contributing Authors: Queenie Chan, Yoko Kebukawa, Maitryee Bose, Hideko Nomura, Zita Martins, Joaquin Ruiz, Ian Crawford, Nicolle Zellner, Dave Waltham, Charley Lineweaver, Michelle L.D.
-Hanlon, Samatha Rolfe, Yo-Anne Velez, Ariel Anbar, Holly Stein, Sean Gulick, and Amy Riches.
+Contributing Authors: Queenie Chan, Yoko Kebukawa, Maitryee Bose, Hideko Nomura, Zita Martins, Joaquin Ruiz, Ian Crawford, Nicolle Zellner, Dave Waltham, Michelle L.D.
+Hanlon, Samantha Rolfe, Yo-Anne Velez, Ariel Anbar, Holly Stein, Sean Gulick, and Amy Riches.

 2020, Illustrated Children’s Book – Ali: Lost on Earth!
 Underway